samirelanduk/inferi/docs/source/installing.rst

 ``$ pip3 install inferi``

 inferi is written for Python 3, and does not support Python 2.
+It currently supports Python 3.6.

 If you get permission errors, try using ``sudo``: